You may have heard or seen terms like hybrid rocker, traditional camber or flat-to-rocker camber profiles but may not fully understand them.

 Best Profiles for Different Styles

 In terms of styles I’ve put together this quick table.
-I looked at a couple of hundred boards for their camber profile and found that different camber styles are used across all board styles but some profiles are preferred over others.
+I looked at a couple of hundred boards for their camber profile and found that different camber styles are used across all board styles but some profiles are preferred over others for certain categories of board.

 |Street/Jib||Freestyle||Freestyle-All Mountain||All Mountain||Freeride||Powder||TOTAL|